A topic from the subject of Biochemistry in Chemistry.

 Chemical Reactions

-Chemical reactions are processes in which one or more substances are transformed into one or more different substances.
-The reactants are the starting materials, and the products are the final products.
+Chemical reactions are processes in which one or more substances (reactants) are transformed into one or more different substances (products).
+These reactions often require enzymes as biological catalysts to proceed at a rate compatible with life.

 Equipment and Techniques